AmirulAzizi2225/week4.AI4EO/README.md

 ## GMM clustering on Sentinel-2 data
 ![GMM_clustering](https://github.com/user-attachments/assets/8cdac3bf-31b6-4c7a-9524-864898852693)

-We can observe that in this case, GMM cluster does a much better job than k-means cluster at classfying sea-ice and leads for Sentinel-2 optical data.
+We can observe that in this case, GMM cluster does a much better job than k-means cluster at classfying sea-ice and leads for Sentinel-2 optical data where the distinction between the two parameters are more clearly distinguished.

 ## Mean and standard deviation of sea-ice and lead using K-means clustering
 ![mean_std_kmeans](https://github.com/user-attachments/assets/d74573bf-edb5-4de1-8597-4628440dd1a7)